 The best way to get your pet interested in the toys you buy her is to switch them out once in a while.
 Let your cat have her fun with one of them.
 When it looks like she’s losing interest, swap it for a different type of toy.
 Even if it’s one she’s used before, it’ll seem like something new to her.
 And the cycle will continue.
 It’s an excellent way to keep your toy budget under control, too.

-The Petstages Tower of Tracks Cat Toy is our top pick for the best overall cat toy based on all of our reviews.
+To conclude, we think that the Petstages Tower of Tracks is the best cat toy overall.
 It did an outstanding job of engaging pets with a product that doesn’t require batteries.
 She can also amuse herself for hours on end.
 It’s affordably priced, especially considering the amount of usage you’ll get out of it.

-The KONG Active Feather Teaser Cat Toy is our best value pick in our lineup of products.
+If you’re looking for great value, then the KONG Active Feather Teaser is probably one of the best cat toys for you to choose between.
 Its design is classic.
 We loved the fact that it allows you to interact with your pet.
 It also ensures that she’s not going to get bored with it anytime soon.
 All you have to do is mix up the way you use it.
 The possibilities are endless.

 The best cat toys will stand up to the claws and teeth of your pet.
 They’ll stand the test of time to keep your kitten engaged and off the furniture.
 Our roundup includes several ways to provide healthy mental stimulation for your cat.
 It’s an ideal way to keep her sharp and less destructive.
 After all, keeping your feline friend happy is the purr-fect way to ensure a good quality of life.